Rafytafy/Hit-Activity-Tracking/README.md

 ### Heroku

 Our backend is hosted on Heroku.
-You dont have to worrry about this.